 Occupational therapists often work directly with individuals or systems who need their services, or they may evaluate clients, plan appropriate treatment and supervise someone else who implements the program.
 Additionally, they may act as consultants, managers, researchers and educators.
 Occupational therapists work in many different environments and with people of all ages.
 For example, they may work in public and/or private schools with children who are learning disabled, physically challenged, and/or developmentally delayed.
 Medical settings such as hospitals, rehabilitation clinics and skilled nursing facilities are traditional sites for OTs to work, usually with clients who have had their lives interrupted by acute and chronic illnesses and conditions.
 Less traditional but increasingly common settings are community environments, clients' homes, and business and industrial settings.

-Employment of occupational therapists is expected to increase by 33 percent from 2010 to 2020, in part due to an increasing elderly population.
-The median annual wage of occupational therapists was $75,400 in 2012.
+Employment of occupational therapists is expected to increase by 14 percent from 2021 to 2031.
+The median annual wage of occupational therapists was $85,570 in 2021.

 Program and Requirements

 Most occupational therapists enter the career with master’s degrees, though a small number of programs offer doctoral degrees in occupational therapy.

 Admission to occupational therapy programs typically requires a bachelor’s degree and specific undergraduate coursework, including biology and physiology.
 Many programs also require applicants to have volunteered or worked in an occupational therapy setting.